-Karl Marx understood the importance of uniting theory and practice, negating the father's/Father's authority, i.e., 'liberating' "human nature," i.e., the child's carnal nature, i.e., the individual and society from external (unnatural) restraints in the process (praxis).
+Karl Marx, building upon Georg Hegel's 'reasoning,' understood the importance of uniting theory and practice, i.e., with the child putting his carnal thoughts into action, i.e., being his "self," thereby negating the father's/Father's authority, i.e., 'liberating' "human nature," i.e., the child's carnal nature, i.e., the individual and society from external (unnatural) restraints in the process (praxis).
 "Once the earthly family is discovered to be the secret of the holy family, the former must itself be annihilated [vernichtet] theoretically and practically."
-(Karl Marx, Theses On Feuerbach #4) Theory is simply the individual thinking about how the world "is," subject to the father's/Father's authority, preventing (inhibiting or blocking) him from doing what comes natural to him, as well as how the world "ought" to be, where he can enjoy the carnal pleasures of the 'moment' he desires without having a guilty conscience for doing wrong, i.e., for disobeying the father/Father, i.e., for sinning.
-When we talk to (dialogue with) our "self" about our desires of the 'moment' along our dissatisfaction with whoever (or whatever) is preventing (inhibiting or blocking) us from having or "enjoying" them, this is what we are doing.
-Practice is found in our relationship with others, where compromise, i.e., 'change,' i.e., setting aside or suspending (as on a cross) the father's/Father's commands, rules, facts, and truth (at least for the 'moment') is required.
+(Karl Marx, Theses On Feuerbach #4) Theory is simply the individual thinking about how the world "is," subject to the father's/Father's authority which prevents (inhibits or blocks) him from doing that which comes natural to him, as well as thinking about how the world "ought" to be, where he can enjoy the carnal pleasures of the 'moment' he desires (which the world stimulates) without having a guilty conscience for doing wrong, i.e., for disobeying the father/Father, i.e., for sinning.
+When we talk to (dialogue with) our "self" about our desires of the 'moment' along with our dissatisfaction with whoever (or whatever) is preventing (inhibiting or blocking) us from having or "enjoying" them, we are practicing dialectic or dialogic 'reasoning,' i.e., 'justifying' our "self," i.e., or carnal desires over and therefore against the father's/Father's authority.
+Practice is putting our carnal desires and dissatisfaction, which we 'discovered' through dialogue, we have in common (consensus) with others, building relationship with them through compromise, i.e., 'change,' i.e., setting aside or suspending (as on a cross) the father's/Father's commands, rules, facts, and truth in order (as in "new" world order) to "get along."

 It is in the child's carnal nature, i.e., his desire for the carnal pleasures of the 'moment' and his dissatisfactions with restraint, i.e., the father's/Father's authority from which dialectic 'reasoning' emanates.
 Georg Hegel wrote: "The child, contrary to appearance, is the absolute, the rationality of the relationship; he is what is enduring and everlasting, the totality which produces itself once again as such [once he is 'liberated' from the father's/Father's authority so that he can be his "self," i.e., as he was before the father's/Father's first command, rule, fact, or truth came into his life, i.e., carnal, i.e., of the world only]."
 (Georg Hegel, System of Ethical Life) 'Liberate' the children's carnal desire for the pleasures of the 'moment' and their dissatisfaction with restraint, i.e., the father's/Father's authority in the classroom, through the dialoguing of their opinions to a consensus, and put it into social action, i.e., into a "group project," i.e., into praxis and Karl Marx's dream of "worldly peace and socialist harmony" becomes reality.